 During flu season, you’ll need to be more mindful of what you feed your body and increase your intake of immune-boosting foods.
 Leafy greens, organic products, fibres and fruits that are high in vitamin C are at the top of the list.
 That said, if you’re already under the weather, these suggestions from Medical News Today can help speed up your recovery.

 As you may already know, getting enough sleep can help you avoid feeling run down.
-While many specialists suggest that a solid eight hours a night is the recommended amount to feel fully rested, this will essentially depend on your body.
+While many specialists suggest that a solid seven to nine hours a night is the recommended amount to feel fully rested, this will essentially depend on your body.
 You may find that you need less or more hours to function properly.

 According to the BBC, with the lack of vitamin D and proper ventilation, germs spread more easily in the cold and moist air, allowing viruses to spread faster.
 In order to reduce the risk of germs lingering around you, it’s important to sit in a well-ventilated room that lets in fresh air and sunlight.